 Having dry, itchy eyes may not seem like a big deal, but it can quickly become an annoyance and even detrimental to your overall health.
 It's important to recognize if you have chronic dry eye syndrome and treat it correctly.
-In this new video, Dr. Bruce Dornn (Optometrist) discusses what Dry Eye is and what the common causes of chronic dry eye conditions are.
+Dr. Bruce Dornn (Optometrist) discusses what Dry Eye is and what the common causes of chronic dry eye conditions are.

 "Hi, I'm Dr. Bruce Dorn from Eye-Revive.ca.
 An extremely common question in my office is what is dry eye?